scenthr/machine-learning/projects/capstone/capstone_proposal_Sasa_Pavkovic.md

 ## Proposal
 _(approx. 2-3 pages)_
 Predicting future sales from Time Series data using machine learning approaches.
-It is a part of a bigger domain of predicting a continous variable, hence the idea can be generalized to other types of similar challenges in predicting customer moetary value in the future.
+It is a part of a bigger domain of predicting a continuous variable, hence the idea can be generalized to other types of similar challenges in predicting customer monetary value in the future.

 The data for the project will be taken from the Predict Future Sales competition on Kaggle.
 The link is provided here:
 * https://www.kaggle.com/c/competitive-data-science-predict-future-sales